bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-But let&apos;'s just see what my site looks like.
+But let&apos;s just see what my site looks like.
 Here we go, up.
 Here is a little page I made about me with a little bit of formatting.
 But if you check and look in the upper corner, you can see that this site is not live.
-The fact that it says, &apos;"file:,&apos;" so forward forward forward, I can&apos;'t share it with other people live.
-I can email them my code, I could say to somebody, &apos;"Oh look, I made a web page,&apos;" and then I could send them this file and all the images and everything like that, but that&apos;'s kind of a pain.
+The fact that it says, &apos;"file:,&apos;" so forward forward forward, I can&apos;t share it with other people live.
+I can email them my code, I could say to somebody, &apos;"Oh look, I made a web page,&apos;" and then I could send them this file and all the images and everything like that, but that&apos;s kind of a pain.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 246.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->